 A wheelchair with standing function can only be used upon prescription by a doctor.

-Here are the most common reasons not to use the standing function:
+Here are the most common contraindication for the use of a wheelchair with standing function.

 • Reduced bone density

 Should the bones already be very weak it is not recommended to stand.
 This could lead to fractures.
 In this case consult your doctor for a bone density measurement.